Sounds dramatic right? How can a pasta recipe really change someone’s life?

 This pan of spaghetti looked just like the others.
 Lots of garlic, juicy tomatoes, cooked perfectly, nice sauce, but NO flavour WHATSOEVER.

 The key missing ingredient was SALT.
-I realized then that It was the first order i had made using that particular cooking water, and I forgot to season the water.
+I forgot to season the water.

 So it was in that moment, because of how insanely bland that spaghetti tasted, that I truly learned the importance of salt.
-I mean, I always knew it was important, but this lightbulb moment was more profound than any of my previous salt-induced lightbulb moments, if you know what I mean.
+I always knew that salt was important, but this lightbulb moment was more profound than any of my previous salt-induced lightbulb moments, if you know what I mean.

 I didn’t end up taking the job, but since that day I’ve been making this completely amazingly perfect summer spaghetti MULTIPLE times every summer, and every time, I try to make it slightly better than the last.

 I remember watching Mario Batali as a teenager and he’d always refer to pasta sauce as a condiment.
-That is really true here, because this sauce isn’t really a sauce.
-It’s a well seasoned mixture of fresh tomatoes, garlic, olive oil, and the starch from the pasta (and pasta water, if needed) coming together to coat the strands of spaghetti so perfectly.
+That is really true here, because this sauce isn’t really all that saucy.
+Instead, it’s a delightfully light and flavourful mixture of fresh tomatoes, garlic, and olive oil.
+The starch from the pasta helps this mixture coat the strands of spaghetti so perfectly.
 You can use big beefy tomatoes or cherry tomatoes, just make sure they are at their peak.
 You cannot make this in the winter, sorry.

 The Final Product